For years, I’ve always wanted to make Easter Chocolate Bark. You know, the adorable Bunny Bark that takes over your Pinterest feed!

 Once your chocolate is half melted, make sure to really stir the chocolate.
 Then place it back in the microwave for like 15 seconds.

 This important!
-If you still have a few small pieces of chocolate, it is ready.
+It is ready if you still have a few small pieces of chocolate.
 When you stir the chocolate, the heat of the chocolate will melt the small pieces.
 So stir until it is smooth and melted.

 Step 5 – Don’t Overcook!

 Don’t overcook the chocolate.
-When the chocolate is overcooked, it will turn it to a hard consistency, and there is no turning back.
+When the chocolate is overcooked, it will become a hard consistency, and there is no turning back.
 The package did say not to add water to make it smooth.
-But if you must add some liquid, a couple of teaspoons of cooking oil is ok.
-I had it ready but never had to use the oil.
+But if you must add some liquid, a couple of teaspoons of cooking oil or more shortening is ok.
+I had it ready but never had to use the extra oil.

 Easter Chocolate Bark Recipe